Esri/squad-leader-android/README.md

 1. Clone this repository, or fork it and clone your fork.
 2. In Eclipse, open the project found in your clone's source/SquadLeader directory.
+3. Add the v7 appcompat Android Support Library to the SquadLeader project ([instructions](http://developer.android.com/tools/support-library/setup.html)).
+The SquadLeader project's reference to android-support-v7-appcompat is probably broken (red X) at this point, in which case you should remove it and add a reference to the one that [the instructions](http://developer.android.com/tools/support-library/setup.html) tell you to create.
 3. If the project has errors, right-click the project in Eclipse and choose **ArcGIS Tools > Fix Project Properties**.
 (If **ArcGIS Tools** does not appear in the context menu, go back to the system requirements above and install the ArcGIS Runtime SDK 10.2 for Android.)
 4. To run directly from Eclipse, right-click the project and choose **Run As > Android Application**.
 5. To create an installer (.apk), right-click the project and choose **Export**.
 Choose **Android > Export Android Application** and step through the wizard.